 Effectively advertising your apartment for rent is the best way to fill vacancies.
-But what’s the best way to advertise your building and ensure high-quality leads?
+But what’s the best way to market your building and ensure high-quality leads?
 Since today’s tech-savvy renters turn to the internet to find their new homes, you need to advertise your vacancies on rental listing sites.

 Rental listing sites are the perfect place to show off your vacant units, attract more prospective residents, and sign leases faster.
 Read on to learn more about rental listing sites and the 10 best platforms to list your vacant units online.